 Bloodborne pathogens are infectious microorganisms present in blood that can cause disease in humans.
 These pathogens include, but are not limited to, Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), and Human Immunodeficiency Virus (HIV), the virus that causes AIDS.
 Workers exposed to bloodborne pathogens are at risk for serious or life-threatening illnesses.

-Hepatitis: The word hepatitis means inflammation of the liver and also refers to a group of viral infections that affect the liver.
-The most common types are hepatitis A, hepatitis B, and hepatitis C. The delivery of healthcare has the potential to transmit hepatitis to both healthcare workers and patients.
+Hepatitis: simply means ‘inflammation of the liver’.
+This inflammation can be caused by a group of viruses that specifically affect the liver.
+The most common types of hepatitis are hepatitis A, hepatitis B, and hepatitis C. The delivery of healthcare has the potential to transmit blood-borne hepatitis to both healthcare workers and patients.
 Outbreaks have occurred in outpatient settings, hemodialysis units, long-term care facilities, and hospitals, primarily as a result of unsafe injection practices; reuse of needles, finger stick devices, and syringes; and other lapses in infection control.